-At Frank Proctor Shooting our goal is to provide training and gear to allow you to shoot Fast-Accurate-Easy.
+At Frank Proctor Shooting my goal is to provide training and gear to allow you to shoot Fast-Accurate-Easy.

 I have served over 20 years in the military and the last 16 of those in the US Army Special Forces.
 In 2004 I attended SFAUC- Special Forces Advanced Urban Combat Course.
 I knew then that being a better shooter would be a life long passion.
 In between deployments and other duties at Group I was and assistant instructor for Combat Marksmanship, CQB, Breaching and the Sniper program.
 I later became the NCOIC for the Sniper program and Primary instructor for Combat Marksmanship.
 During that time I had the privilege to serve with and learn from some great guys.